Teaching Resources

 More book history along (and near) the Northeast Corridor at the Princeton Committee for the Study of Books and Media, Penn Material Texts, and the Columbia Book History Colloquium

-Cait Coker, The Special Collections Classroom in the Time of Covid-19
+Cait Coker, The Special Collections Classroom in Times of Covid-19

 Kate Ozment, Teaching Materiality with Virtual Instruction